 Log in to Brightspace with your MyCarletonOne credentials.

-On your Brightspace homepage, locate your course in one of the following ways:
+On the Brightspace homepage, locate your course in one of the following ways:

 Under Table of Contents in the left sidebar, click on the module or submodulewhere you would like the HTML Template to be located.